Rett-S/project4/README.txt

-CS 4760 - Project 4: Project Scheduling
+CS 4760 - Project 4: Process Scheduling
 Rett Swyers

 Intructions on how to run this file: